-Updated: October 17th, 2014
+Updated: December 5th, 2014

 100 Doodle / sketch symbols for Illustrator CC CS4 CS3 CS2 CS6 CS5 17 16 2014 CS1 etc PC and MAC OS X. The Illustrator doodle symbols set includes all the doodles in AI format along with documentation about the installation and basic use of the symbols as well as a serial number and a thumbnail gallery.
 They are all vectors for any size of document or artwork.
 They can be blended, tweaked modified, distorted, transformed, effects can be applied.
 The doodle symbols for Illustrator can be combined, exported to other applications and much more.
 For commercial (CU4CU) use, all the doodles are by Andrew Buckle / graphicxtras.com.
-On buying the doodle Illustrator symbols set, you receive the AI document set along with documentation and gallery and serial.
+On buying the set, you receive the AI document set along with documentation and gallery and serial.

 Opening the doodle symbols in Illustrator

-They can be opened as standard AI files via the open command.
+They can be opened as standard AI files via the open menu command.
 If you open the file though all you will see are paths in the artboard along with the paths in the palette.
 To really use them as symbols though, you have to open them via the presets palette via the right side menu to load the library (either browse or select by name - to select by name, the AI file needs to be in the presets folder of AI).